jakubburkiewicz/ollama-web-app/README.md

 The settings interface allows the user to configure the Ollama instance.

+App comes with default settings, but the user can change them.\
+All settings are stored in the browser's local storage.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jakubburkiewicz/ollama-web-app/main/ollama-web-app-settings-screenshot.png" alt="Settings Screenshot">
 </p>

 #### Host

-The user can set the host of the Ollama instance.
+The user can set the host of the Ollama instance.\
 Change is applied immediately, so when the user backs to the chat interface, the models list is fetched from the new host.

 ## License